 Designer of Roxane, a font designed with legibility in mind.
 Plus an essay on legibility.
 Stuart Gluth teaches graphic design, leads the Design Research Group at the University of South Australia, and has a master's degree from the ANCT in Paris.
 [Google] [More] ⦿

 Terminal Design is the company of James Montalbano in Brooklyn, New York, est. 1990.
 He was the President of the Type Directors Club, 2002-2003.
 He teaches type design at the School of Visual Arts in New York City.
 Feature on him by John Berry.
+In 2019, he declared at Typedrawers: I'm so tired of type design, so we must assume that threw in the towel.
 James designed these fonts:

 The Effect of Typeface on the Perception of Email